Can my friends and family stay with me?

 * An Occupation Right Agreement is a legal document that gives you the right to occupy that unit and sets out the terms of your occupation.

-The Membership Fee, also referred to as the Deferred Membership Fee (DMF), provides you with a raft of essential village and dwelling services.
+The Management Fee, also referred to as the Deferred Management Fee (DMF), provides you with a raft of essential village and dwelling services.
 These include:

 - The refurbishment of your unit after you leave